 Wandering in Tandem: or, How many people does it take to construct a self?
 The metaphor of the road is writ large upon the discourse of everyday life — we speak of ‘life as a journey,’ the ‘path travelled’, the ‘passage of time,’ choices made at ‘the fork in the road,’ wandering ‘off the beaten…

-Take a Hike, or Better Yet, a Walk: A Guidebook for Getting in and out of the Head
+Take a Hike: A Guidebook for Getting in and out of the Head

-Image Credit: “person-talking-a-walk-in-nature-carrying-a-typewriter-overcoming-writers-block_ai,” generated by the Author with Davinci AI.
 In the writer’s guidebook for getting in and out of the head—for overcoming writer’s block— there is a paradoxical complement between the oft proffered advice to “go for a walk” and the instruction to create your “personal writing space.”
-Walking as a meditative and philosophical…
+Walking as a meditative and philosophical practice was famously romanticized in the Enlightenment period by the…

 Reshaping Life Through Laughter and Humor